 It’s not just British horses benefiting from Dengie fibre feeds.
-Vesna, Dengie’s representative in Slovenia, tells us about her 16.2hh KWPN mare Antiopa, who is fed on Alfa-A Lite and Hi-Fi Balancer.
+Vesna, Dengie’s representative in Slovenia, tells us about her 16.2hh KWPN mare Antiopa, who is fed on Alfa-A Lite and Leisure Balancer.
 This is their story…

 “Antiopa, also known as Opi, is a ten-year-old mare.
 I bought her when she was five – she was sold by the stud farm where she was born and unfortunately they saw no future for her.
 Lots of people came to see and try her but no one really wanted her as she has a shorter neck and longer back.
 They thought something was wrong with her back as she kept changing her hind leg leads in canter.